xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 To setup the hardware (:ref:`custom_bulk_demo_hardware_setup`):

     #.
-Connect the XA-SK-USB-AB Slice Card to slot marked ``USB`` on
+Connect the XA-SK-USB-AB Slice Card to slot marked ``U`` on the
-       the XP-SKC-U16 Slicekit Core Board.
+       XP-SKC-U16 Slicekit Core Board.
     #.
 Connect the XTAG-2 USB debug adaptor to the XP-SKC-U16 Slicekit
        Core Board.
     #.
 Connect the XTAG-2 to host PC (via a USB extension cable if desired).